 9. Bubble Foam

 This sensory activity also has what it takes to become a messy play experience.
-For this, all you need is a bit of water and a few squirts of dish soap.
-Once blended together, the mixture should become nice and thick.
+For this, all you need is a bit of water and a few squirts of tear free bubble bath.
+Once blended together, the mixture is nice and fluffy.

 You can pour the soap and water mixture onto a tray and let the kids play in it.
 Or add a couple of drops of food coloring to turn the foam into the kids’ favorite colors so they can create some foamy sensory art.

 Rice bins present a calming and quiet opportunity for kids to explore sensory play.
-Dyed rice is easy to make with a teaspoon of vinegar and a squirt of food coloring or liquid watercolors added to a bag of rice.
-For multiple colors, add 3 cups of rice per Ziploc.
+Dyed rice is so easy to make.
+The recipe: Place 1-1.5 cups of rice into a Ziploc bag.
+Add a few drops of food coloring or liquid watercolors into the bag.
+For more vibrant colors, add a splash of vinegar.
 Seal and shake to incorporate color into the rice.
 Let dry and rice will keep indefinitely.

 Add pom poms, scoops and vessels or small plastic animals or construction vehicles for kids to play with.